 Sydney Australia, the city often mistaken for the capital, is truly one in a million.
-After being lucky enough to live here since November this city has captured our hearts in more ways than one.
+After being lucky enough to live here in 2018-19 this city captured our hearts in more ways than one.
 From the famous landmarks that leave you speechless to the dozens of gorgeous beaches around almost every corner you turn.

 Sydney is the city that has it all.
 It’s the perfect blend of big city living and beach town vibes.
 Sydney is undoubtedly the most famous city in Australia so naturally, like London, New York, Paris, you except Sydney to come at a price.
 Which if I’m being totally honest with you, it does.
 We definitely spend more on living costs here compared when we lived up north in Brisbane.
 That said, like most other cities in the world there are so many free things to do in Sydney in 2019, it’s just knowing where to look and knowing a few little hacks – like did you know that on Sundays transport in Sydney is capped off at $2.70!
 You’ll be pleased to know that Sydney is more than doable on a budget and most of the top attractions are actually free!

 Here’s my list of Free Things to Do in Sydney in 2019!

 Circular Quay, most would say, is the busiest area for tourists visiting the city and with good reason.
 Circular Quay is home to the famous landmarks that put Sydney on the map.
 The Sydney Opera House and The Sydney Harbour Bridge.
 Both are magnificent pieces of architecture and not to be missed on your visit to the city.
 Prepare for a busy day or night in Circular Quay whenever you visit, with cruise ships arriving and leaving daily and every tourist wanting a glance of the Opera House!
 Take your cameras in tow and enjoy making memories at the most famous theatre in Australia!